Steven Spielberg: Political views

-Spielberg has usually supported U.S. Democratic Party candidates.
+Spielberg has usually supported Democratic Party candidates.
 He has donated over $800,000 to the Democratic party and its nominees.
 He has been a close friend of former president Bill Clinton and worked with the president for the USA Millennium celebrations.
 He directed an 18-minute film for the project, scored by John Williams and entitled The American Journey.
 It was shown at America's Millennium Gala on December 31, 1999, in the National Mall at the Reflecting Pool at the base of the Lincoln Memorial in Washington, D.C.
 Spielberg endorsed Hillary Clinton in the 2016 presidential election; he donated $1 million to Priorities USA Action.